 Lieutenant General Eric Wendt holds a B.A. degree in Law and Society from the University of California at Santa Barbara, and a M.A. in National Security Affairs from the Naval Postgraduate School in Monterey, California.

 LTG Wendt has served as an active duty Army officer since 1986.
 He first served nearly five years in the Infantry, and has subsequently served as a Green Beret, Special Forces Officer.
-LTG Wendt attended the Special Forces Selection and Assessment (SFAS) course and was selected, and was Distinguished Honor Graduate of the Special Forces Qualification Course.
+LTG Wendt attended the Special Forces Assessment and Selection (SFAS) course and was selected, and was Distinguished Honor Graduate of the Special Forces Qualification Course.